 For my course, I decided to create a Facilities Orientation guide for new hires that could be part of an onboarding process.
 This course is for a fake company I made up called Blue Beta.
 Not only did Rise make this a very fast course to build, it allows learners to easily revisit content (which would definitely be useful for new employees overwhelmed by information), and it works on mobile.

 Rise has a number of different lesson types to choose from, as you can see here:

 For the most part, I ended up using the Blocks lesson type, as it allows you to combine many different types of content on one lesson page.
 Most of my content was regular text, so I use the Text and Statement block types quite heavily.
 I did also like the interactive and multimedia block types as well; you could really build some neat interactions using those (if your content called for it).

 Besides the Block lessons, I also incorporated a labeled graphic:

 Finally, I ended the course with a quiz to test learners on the important takeaways from the course.
 All of the lesson types looked gorgeous by default, but the quiz was really where I appreciated it most.
 The way Storyline built the quiz and the ending animation with the learner’s score is very elegant.

 Overall, I’m very pleased with Rise.
 I think it’s very applicable to a lot of courses we might design at my company, and it would save so much time in comparison to building the same thing in Storyline.
-There are definitely some things that could be improved (more customization options for sure, pulling directly from the content library is another), but the posts I’ve read in the Articulate Community show that their product team is really listening well to the feature requests and use cases that community members post.
+Some things could definitely be improved (more customization options for sure, pulling directly from the content library is another).
+However, the posts I’ve read in the Articulate Community show that their product team is really listening well to the feature requests and use cases that community members post.